Email | (202) 685-3838

-Areas of Expertise: Future Strategic Concepts; Humanitarian Assistance & Disaster Relief; Insurgency/Irregular Warfare
+Areas of Expertise: Future Conflict; Changing Character of War; Military Strategy; Operational Concepts; Insurgency/Irregular Warfare

-Dr. Thomas X. Hammes joined INSS in June, 2009.
-His areas of expertise include Future Conflict, Military Strategy, and Insurgency.
-Dr. Hammes graduated with a Bachelor of Science from the U.S. Naval Academy in 1975 and holds a Masters in Historical Research and Doctorate in Modern History from Oxford University.
-He is a Distinguished Graduate of the Canadian National Defence College.
-His publications include The Sling and the Stone: On War in the 21st Century and Forgotten Warriors: the 1st Provisional Marine Brigade, the Corps Ethos, and the Korean War.
-He has also published 15 book chapters and over 120 articles.
-His publications have been used widely in staff and defense college curricula in the US, UK, Canada and Australia.
+Dr. Thomas X. Hammes joined INSS in June 2009.
+His areas of expertise include future conflict, the changing character of war, military strategy, operational concepts, and insurgency.
+Dr. Hammes earned a Bachelor of Science from the Naval Academy in 1975 and holds a Masters of Historical Research and a Doctorate in Modern History from Oxford University.
+He is a Distinguished Graduate from the Canadian National Defence College.
+He has published three books: Deglobalization and International Security; The Sling and the Stone: On War in the 21st Century; and The 1st Provisional Marine Brigade, the Corps’ Ethos, and the Korean War.
+He has also published over 160 articles.
+His publications have been used widely in staff and defense college curricula in the US, UK, Canada, Australia, and Singapore.
 Dr. Hammes has lectured extensively at leading academic and military institutions in the United States and abroad.
-Prior to his retirement from active duty, Dr. Hammes served for 30 years in the United States Marine Corps to include command of an intelligence battalion, an infantry battalion, and the Chemical Biological Incident Response Force.
+Prior to his retirement from active duty, Dr. Hammes served 30 years in the Marine Corps to include command of an intelligence battalion, an infantry battalion and the Chemical Biological Response Force.
 He participated in military operations in Somalia and Iraq and trained insurgents in various locations.

 - An Affordable Defense of Asia, (Washington, DC: Atlantic Council, June 2020).